 GET INVOLVED WITH HUMMINGBIRDS AND TUCSON AUDUBON!

-Create a beautiful, water-saving landscape that attracts birds and other wildlife.
+Already have hummingbird feeders?
+Take the next steps to create a beautiful, water-saving landscape that attracts birds and other wildlife.
 A Habitat at Home landscaping can lower your water bills, reduce yard maintenance, and beautify your home while providing food and habitat for the birds that enrich our community.
 Native species allow you to enjoy a cooler, low-maintenance, and beautiful landscape in Tucson’s hot and dry weather.

 Citizen Science — Contribute to local science by participating!

 - 5 Minute Hotspot Watches–Watch, listen, and track your hotspot hummers on a notepad, the free eBird app on your mobile, or with our printable data sheet.

 - Hummingbird Blitzes–Help us understand where the hummingbirds are!
 Which live in the urban core, in the washes and Sky Island foothills?
 On Blitz Days we will be identifying hummingbirds are over southeast Arizona.
 Mark your calendar with the Blitz dates: Feb.
 18, April 29, May 13, Aug.
 12, Nov.
 28